maoschanz/dynamic-wallpaper-editor/README.md

 # Dynamic Wallpaper Editor

-The GNOME desktop allows the wallpaper to be change with time.
+The GNOME desktop allows the wallpaper to change with time.

 These dynamic wallpapers are XML files, and you don't want to write these files yourself: Dynamic Wallpaper Editor is a little utility for creation or edition of these XML wallpapers.